jbarrow/mlx-playground/README.md

-# 🍏🦙 `mlxllama`
+# 🍏🤖 `mlx-playground`

-Run llama on your Macbooks' GPU!
+Run fast transformer decoders  on your Macbooks' GPU!
-Working towards a fast reimplementation of llama-2 in [mlx](https://ml-explore.github.io/mlx/build/html/index.html).
+Working towards a fast reimplementation of GPT-2 and Llama-like models in [mlx](https://ml-explore.github.io/mlx/build/html/index.html).

 The aim is that the only dependencies are:
 - `mlx`
 - `sentencepiece`
 - `tqdm`
+- `numpy`

 With an optional dev dependency of:
 - `transformers` for downloading and converting weights